Specialist Infant Feeding Support

 Testimonials

-• "I can't thank Alicia enough for the support and guidance she has given me.
+"I can't thank Alicia enough for the support and guidance she has given me.
 She listened to my concerns without judgement and offered practical advice and emotional support.
 I knew I could message her with any questions (and pictures!) and she would not judge me.
-I wanted to combination feed and I never once felt like she was pushing me to exlusively breastfeed, which I was worried about"
+I wanted to combination feed and I never once felt like she was pushing me to exclusively breastfeed, which I was worried about"

-• "Alicia has been amazing - so kind, understanding and incredibly knowledgeable.
+"Alicia has been amazing - so kind, understanding and incredibly knowledgeable.
 She gave me this confidence I needed and made my first breastfeeding journey (after two bottle fed babies) so much easier.
 Highly recommend!"